OpenDrupal/opendrupal-archived/foundation/01_introduction.md

 ## Get set up on systems

 * Google Drive
-* Go to Google and (create a new Google Account)[https://accounts.google.com/SignUp].
+* Go to Google and [create a new Google Account](https://accounts.google.com/SignUp).
 * Login and go to Google Drive.
 * Create a folder in Google Drive using your full name as the name of the folder.
 * Share this folder with the facilitator.